siteleaf/siteleaf.com/features.markdown

   - title: Custom permalinks
     body: Customize the way your site is generated.
 Choose date-based permalinks (<code>/2015/10/20/hello-world</code>), pretty permalinks (<code>/posts/hello-world</code>), or whatever suits your needs.
   - title: More than just pages and posts
-    body: Sticking to pages and posts made Siteleaf v1 simple, but content can sometimes be more complicated.
+    body: Content can sometimes be complicated.
 Now in addition to pages and posts, you can create custom sets of content (called Collections), each with their own entries (called Documents).
 Choose to output your documents just like posts, or simply use them as super-metadata within your theme.
 - title: GitHub integration.
   is_nested: true
   body: